MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ComplianceCase.md

 ### -CaseType
 The CaseType parameter specifies the type of compliance case that you want to view.
 Valid values are:

-- AdvancedEdiscovery: Advanced eDiscovery cases are used to manage legal or other types of investigations.
-In the Microsoft Purview portal, Advanced eDiscovery cases are displayed under **eDiscovery** \> **Advanced eDiscovery**.
+- AdvancedEdiscovery: eDiscovery Premium cases are used to manage legal or other types of investigations.
+In the Microsoft Purview portal, eDiscovery Premium cases are displayed under **eDiscovery** \> **Premium**.
 - ComplianceClassifier: This type of case corresponds to a trainable classifier.
 In the Microsoft Purview portal, trainable classifiers are displayed under **Data classification** \> **Trainable classifiers**.
 - ComplianceWorkspace: This value is reserved for internal Microsoft use.
 - DataInvestigation: Data investigation cases are used to investigate data spillage incidents.
 In the Microsoft Purview portal, Data investigation cases are displayed on the **Data investigations** page.
 - DSR: Data Subject Request (DSR) cases are used to manage General Data Protection Regulation (GDPR) DSR investigations.
 In the Microsoft Purview portal, DSR cases are displayed under **Data privacy** \> **Data subject requests**.
-- eDiscovery: eDiscovery (also called core eDiscovery) cases are used to manage legal or other types of investigations.
-In the Microsoft Purview portal, core eDiscovery cases are displayed under **eDiscovery** \> **eDiscovery**.
+- eDiscovery: eDiscovery (also called eDiscovery Standard) cases are used to manage legal or other types of investigations.
+In the Microsoft Purview portal, eDiscovery Standard cases are displayed under **eDiscovery** \> **Standard**.
 This is the default value.
 - InsiderRisk: Insider risk cases are used to manage insider risk management cases.
 In the Microsoft Purview portal, insider risk cases are displayed under **Insider risk management** \> **Cases**.
 Typically, insider risk management cases are manually created in the compliance center to further investigate activity based on a risk alert.
 - InternalInvestigation: This value is reserved for internal Microsoft use.
 - SupervisionPolicy: This type of case corresponds to communication compliance policy.
 In the Microsoft Purview portal, communication compliance policies are displayed under **Communication compliance** \> **Policies**.